lorenzwalthert/gsoc2018/wiki-page.md

 “Status: Postponed” and are to be resolved at some point, better sooner than later.
 They can be grouped into the following categories:

-  - Infrastructure: Consistent naming (#16), verification of styling (\#140), removing NSE calls (\#199), tab conversion (#213),
-    parallel styling (#277), caching unchanged files for repeated styling (#320), use styler to cache code (#343).
+- Infrastructure.
-  - Edge cases and cases not yet covered in the tidyverse style guide (need to adapt tidyverse style guide in sync with these changes): line breaks and curly braces / function declaration (#124, #125,
+- Edge cases and cases not yet covered in the tidyverse style guide (need to adapt tidyverse style guide in sync with these changes):
-    #254), infix operators and indention (#255), ensure new lines at
-    EOF (#314).
-  - New rules styling rules: maximal character width (#247), alignment detection (#258, #317), adding curly braces to other than if statements (#286), remove comments (#334), remove blank lines (#335).
+- New rules styling rules.
-  - New functionality in terms of UI: corrupt code, unstyle code (#22,
+- New functionality in terms of UI.
-    #220), style from clipboard (#122), use styler as a CI step
-    (#302), store styler config in yml file (#319), styling of roxygen example code (#332), support styling of unsaved .Rmd (#339) , style syntactically invalid files (#346).

-In terms of workload, the maximal character width, alignment detection and config integration are probably the most complex and time consuming.
-However, before diving into that, we prefer to close a significant amount of the infrastructure and edge case issues listed under bullet one and two.
+Solving a few, easy-to-tackle postponed issuses (can be found via label:"Complexity: Low" and label:"Status: Postponed") could help the student to get familar with the code base while starting to make some contributions to the project.

 ## Further ideas

+There is quite a few ideas how styler could be improved or extended.
+Here are a few, sorted according to priority.
+However, we want the student to have a say as well on what he wants to work on.

+- A mechanism to enforce a maximum width (e.g. 80 characters).
 - Implementing other style guides, in particular the base R style guide and the Google Style Guide as well as the style guides suggested in #340.
+- A Domain Specific Language (e.g. YAML-based) to store styling specification of a project.
-  - Implementing a more sophisticated Add-in in which (i) styling rules can be checked unchecked individually and (ii) the config yml can be changed (#319).
+- Implementing a more sophisticated Add-in in which styling rules can be checked unchecked individually, allowing for a very custom styling.
+- Implementing an algorithm that can detect style given a code base (and potentially style guides to match it against).

 # Expected impact

-styler is a package that already benefits people today.
-Its initial CRAN release had about 800 direct downloads within the first 30 days and it will become a second-level dependency of devtools (via usethis) with the next devtools release. reprex (a tidyverse core package) allows the user to optionally style the code it processes and exampletestr uses styler to prettify code.
+styler is a package that already benefits people today, both package developer and end user.
+A consistent style is important, especially in collaborative settings.
+The initial release of styler on CRAN had about 800 direct downloads within the first 30 days and it will become a second-level dependency of devtools (via usethis) with the next devtools release. reprex (a tidyverse core package) allows the user to optionally style the code it processes and exampletestr uses styler to prettify code.

 # Mentors